Sayan-Mondal2022/comment_toxicity_classifier/README.md

-# 🧠 Comment Toxicity Classification System
+# 🧠 MULTI-LABEL TOXICITY CLASSIFICATION SYSTEM

 🔍 **Toxicity Classifier** is a BERT-powered web app that detects harmful language in user comments across six categories (insult, threat, etc.).
 🛠️ Built with TensorFlow for model inference, Flask for backend API, and modern HTML/CSS for intuitive UI.